OSGeo/gdal/gdal/doc/source/api/csharp_compile.rst

 Both the managed libraries (i.e. the DLLs) and the unmanaged libraries must be available to Mono.
 This is in more detail in `the Mono documenation <https://www.mono-project.com/docs/advanced/pinvoke/>`__

-.. note This document was amended from the previous version at `https://trac.osgeo.org/gdal/wiki/GdalOgrCsharpCompile <https://trac.osgeo.org/gdal/wiki/GdalOgrCsharpCompile>`__
+.. note:: This document was amended from the previous version at `https://trac.osgeo.org/gdal/wiki/GdalOgrCsharpCompile <https://trac.osgeo.org/gdal/wiki/GdalOgrCsharpCompile>`__

-April 2021